MacTash/MacTash/README.md

 Repository coming public soon, stay tuned for version one.
 I am designing it to detect and visualize risks in large language model behavior.

+Web-Cross
+CLI based web vulnerability attack with massive payload library.
+Designed to assess vulnerabilities, not attack and provide a detailed and professional remediation guide.

 ## When I am not breaking models

 🎮 Gaming